-Steve Frost speaking on ‘The Origins of the Modern Motor Car’
+Steve Frost ‘The Origins of the Modern Motor Car’

 Steve was from a Stoke family and followed the interest of his father and grandfather in cars.
 Steve’s father became an apprentice mechanic in 1931 and received three books one of which was ‘The Origins of the Modern Motor Car”.
 In 1932 Steve’s grandfather won a smoking competition with a car as the first prize.
 He worked alongside Mitchell, the designer of the Spitfire.
 He started as a petrol-